 Our commitment to you is that we will respect any personal data you share with us, or that we get from other organisations, and keep it safe.
-We aim to be clear when we collect your data and not do anything that you would not reasonably expect.
-We only ask for information that will inform our engagement with you personally and provide vital statistical data to underpin research and campaigning for better support for those living gluten free.
+We want to be clear when we collect your data and not do anything that you would not reasonably expect.
+We only ask for information that will inform our engagement with you and provide vital statistical data to underpin research and campaigning for better support for those living gluten free.

 There is no national register of people with coeliac disease so researchers come to us as we have the largest pool of people that can potentially help.
 Your participation in research could be essential in understanding more about the disease, developing treatments and finding a cure.
-Having the largest database of people suffering with coeliac disease and/or living gluten free gives us a powerful voice when lobbying the NHS on healthcare, the government on food policy and commercial partners on providing gluten free alternatives.
+Having the largest database of people suffering with coeliac disease and living gluten free gives us a powerful voice when lobbying the NHS on healthcare, the government on food policy and commercial partners on providing gluten free alternatives.
 Your participation by receiving our marketing communications is also essential in showing both the need for and support of new initiatives around gluten free food provision and our community’s commitment to improve the lives of everyone who needs to live gluten free.

 The data we collect

 Name, address, phone number, email, date of birth, ethnicity, health and dietary information and facial photographs if you choose to provide one for your online account or case study.
 We collect behavioural data from voluntary surveys and other responses to our communications.
-Bank or card information is collected where you buy our services and products.
+Bank or card information is collected when you buy our services and products.
 When on our website, we will use your IP address, cookies and services like Google Analytics and other statistical services to record your activity on our website to help improve the site and services to you.

 From third parties